mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 Push the PR changes

-## Build and Push images to "development" registry
+## Get the release PR approved

+Ask someone from the team to approve the PR.

+## QA

 Build the operator and database images and push them to the "development" registry (Amazon ECR).